vmagelo/msdocs-django-three-azure-services/README.md

 Here are things to try:

-* Test first locally "python manage.py runserver" if you've made coding changes, even if you think they are not a problem.
+* Test first locally `python manage.py runserver` if you've made coding changes, even if you think they are not a problem.
 It will save a bad deploy and time wasted if you have a syntax error or coding problem.

 * After deployment (say from Visual Studio Code, which is generally the easiest), check the deployment logs.
 At first, you see two entries for "pending".
 When those become one "success" entry the deployment is done.
 This is generally the same time that Visual Studio Code reports back that the deployment is done.
 However, it still may take an additional few minutes for the code to really make it to the App Service.

 * Keep the log stream open in a browser tab.
 Check that the container creation didn't fail, which happens if you have a coding error.
-If it builds, hit the web site and then check the log.
+If container builds, hit the web site and then check the log stream.
 Print statements can help here.

 * Note that for troubleshooting [DEBUG_PROPAGATE_EXCEPTIONS](https://docs.djangoproject.com/en/4.0/ref/settings/#debug-propagate-exceptions) can be useful to switch to True.